Network discovery

 Active Discovery Targets

-In this section, you can define address ranges for active discovery.
-NetXMS server will periodically send ICMP echo requests to these addresses, and consider for addition to database every responding device.
+In this section you can define address ranges for active discovery.
+The NetXMS server will periodically send ICMP echo requests to these addresses, and consider every responding device for addition to the database.
 This list has no effect if active discovery is off.

 Address Filters

-In this section you can define address ranges for automatically generated discovery filter.
-This list has no effect if discovery is off or filter is not set to Automatically generated script.
+In this section you can define address ranges for the automatically generated discovery filter.
+This list has no effect if discovery is off or the filter is not set to Automatically generated script.